 - Try to do relaxation or breathing exercises and take rest between contractions.

 - Change positions often to stay comfortable and support progression.

 - As the contractions get stronger, you could ask your partner to give you a massage.

 - Take a warm shower if your healthcare practitioner allows you to do so.

 - You can also make the environment pleasant by dimming the lights and playing light music.

-The last phase lasts between 20 minutes and two hours in first-time pregnancy and lesser duration the subsequent pregnancies.
+This phase may last between 20 minutes and two hours in first-time pregnancy and for a lesser duration in subsequent pregnancies.

 - Cervix completes dilation and effacement.

 - Contractions become strong, frequent, and painful and recur every three to four minutes.

 - You will feel increasingly nauseous, fatigued, and shivery.